atayahmet/glad/docs/english/method_references.md

 ###apply()

-Üyelik sistemlerinde detaylı çapraz kontroller olmazsa olmazlardan diyebiliriz.
-Glad auth burada sizlere apply metoduyla detaylı kontroller ve bu kontoller sonrası davranışları yönetmenizi sağlıyor.
+We can say that the detailed cross- checks essential system of the membership is very important.
+Glad author lets you manage after the behavior controls by using apply method.

 **apply** method take **Closure**  method in parameter.

 Name         | Type   | Description
 ------------ | -------|------------